Anton Yelchin: Career

 On Showtime's television series Huff, Yelchin played Byrd Huffstodt, the 14-year-old son of the eponymous character (Hank Azaria).
 In 2004, he guest-starred in the Season Four episode of Curb Your Enthusiasm as Stewart, Cheryl David's cousin and a self-described magician who knows a card trick.
 In 2006, he guest-starred in the Law & Order: Criminal Intent episode "Tru Love", as a boy who falls in love with his teacher.
 He also appeared in the Criminal Minds episode "Sex, Birth & Death" as Nathan Harris, a boy who has murderous urges toward prostitutes and approaches Dr. Spencer Reid to help him before he actually does kill.

 In Alpha Dog, Yelchin played Zack Mazursky, a character based on real-life murder victim Nicholas Markowitz.
 USA Todays review described Yelchin's performance as "heartbreakingly endearing".
 After the film's premiere, Markowitz's mother praised his portrayal of her son.
 Yelchin subsequently headlined Fierce People, which received a limited release on September 7, 2007.
 In 2008, he played the title role in Charlie Bartlett, a film about a wealthy teenager in a public high school.
-He also appeared alongside the Russian duo t.A.T.u. in the film You and I (which was filmed in Moscow during the summer of 2007).
+He also appeared alongside the Russian duo t.A.T.u. in the film You and I (which was filmed in Moscow during the summer of 2007) and costarred in Middle of Nowhere.